Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: Introduction

 \section{Introduction}

 The lattice Boltzmann method (LBM) is an efficient and successful alternative to traditional simulation methods for multi-phase flows \cite{Zheng2018-multiphase, Yu2019-multiphase, Li2023-multiphase, Lulli2024-multiphase}, heat transfer with boiling \cite{Li2020-boiling, Saito2021-boiling, Zhang2023-boiling, Lietal2024-boiling, Zhang2025-boiling}, transport in porous media \cite{Pereira2017-porous, Alizadeh2019-porous, Lietal2020-porous, Qin2023-porous}, convection and diffusion \cite{KangWRR2007, YoshidaJCP2010, WalshPRE2010, ChenPRE2013, HuangJCP2016, ZhangPRE2018, GuoPRE2019}, and magnetohydrodynamics (MHD) \cite{Dellar2002, Vahala2008, Pattison2008, Rosis2021, Lietal2024, Lietal2025}.
-In addition to developing LBM algorithms for various governing equations, one important and outstanding problem lies in the LBM boundary conditions that convert conventional boundary constraints to the determination of unknown distribution functions that propagate from the boundary into the fluid domain.
-Most boundary conditions are developed for a specific problem and usually involve a complicated mathematical derivation that changes with the problem concerned.
-Additionally, many boundary conditions require the boundary to be located at the middle between computational grid points while some are derived under the assumption that the boundary is exactly located at grid points, making it inconvenient to use different boundary conditions in coupled simulations.
-Several representative boundary conditions are highlighted in the discussion below, which is not intended to be exhaustive.
+In addition to developing LBM algorithms for various governing equations, one important and outstanding problem lies in the LBM boundary schemes that convert conventional boundary constraints to the determination of unknown distribution functions that propagate from the boundary into the fluid domain.
+Most boundary schemes are developed for a specific problem and usually involve a complicated mathematical derivation that changes with the problem concerned.
+Additionally, many boundary schemes require the boundary to be located at the middle between computational grid points while some are derived under the assumption that the boundary is exactly located at grid points, making it inconvenient to use different boundary schemes in coupled simulations.
+Several representative boundary schemes are highlighted in the discussion below, which is not intended to be exhaustive.